Macy Alexander

 Macy Alexander is a fictional character in the American soap opera The Bold and the Beautiful.
-Bobbie Eakes played the role from April 1989 to July 2000, briefly in August 2001, and again from December 2002 to October 2003.
+Bobbie Eakes played the role from April 27, 1989, to July 2000, briefly in August 2001, and again from December 2002 to October 2003.
 Macy was introduced as the daughter of Sally Spectra, with many of her storylines revolving around her relationship with Thorne Forrester, whom she has been married to three times.
 Other storylines have revolved around her relationships with both her paternal and maternal family, and various other men, including Grant Chambers, Lorenzo Barelli and Deacon Sharpe.

 Storylines

-Macy first met Thorne Forrester (Clayton Norcross) in a bar as she was walking out while he bumped into her.
+Macy met Thorne Forrester (Clayton Norcross) in a bar as she was walking out while he bumped into her.
 The second time they met was on the Queen Mary, where the Spectras and the Forresters were having a fashion showdown (now Jeff Trachta).
 Her mother Sally (Darlene Conley) had been trying to arrange for Macy to end up with Ridge (Ronn Moss), but it was Ridge's brother Thorne who walked into the room and caught Macy coming out of the shower.
 It was a while before they ran into each other again at the Bikini Bar, each nursing their own broken heart—Thorne for his soon-to-be-ex-wife Caroline (Joanna Johnson), and Macy for Mick Savage, a photographer who had run out on her.
 They spent the night together at Big Bear, but neither intended for it to be more until they cohosted a benefit together and discovered they both loved singing.
 After dating for some time, Thorne proposed to Macy, but there was one problem - Macy had never told Thorne that she was Sally Spectra's daughter because the Forresters would never have accepted the truth.
 Macy accepted Thorne's proposal, but while telling her mother, Sally revealed that Eye on Fashion had a picture of Clarke (Daniel McVicar) and Sally's wedding, which included Macy.
 When Thorne, who had found out from his family, confronted her, she admitted who she was and returned the ring.
-Macy was heartbroken to have lost Thorne, but within a few weeks, Thorne's first wife Caroline died and Thorne, with Sally's help, came back to Macy begging for another shot.
+Macy was heartbroken to have lost Thorne, but within a few weeks, Thorne's first wife Caroline died and Thorne, with Sally's help, returns to Macy to ask for another chance.